ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 tags: [logs]
 ---

+# WIP

-Kubernetes is a fantastic tool, it makes workload deployment really easier but have limitations when you want advance scheduling options.
+Kubernetes is a fantastic tool for managing applications, version upgrade are as easy as changing a tag, more or less :) but has some limitations when you need advance scheduling options.

 Before going further, you'll need to read [https://github.com/ContainerSolutions/k8s-deployment-strategies](https://github.com/ContainerSolutions/k8s-deployment-strategies).
 It will provide you a comprehensive explanation on available options for native kubernetes deployment.

-We are going to explore how we can manage canary and blue-green deployment using [argo rollouts](https://argoproj.github.io/argo-rollouts/).
+In this post, we are going to explore how we can manage canary and blue-green deployment using [argo rollouts](https://argoproj.github.io/argo-rollouts/).

 ![Argo Logo](https://argoproj.github.io/argo-rollouts/assets/logo.png)

 ## Concept and challenge

-Kubernetes out of the box has an update strategy set to "rollingUpdate" (or ramped upgrade according to the link above), which means it's gonna update a pod one by one by making sure the new pod is ready (see [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/))
+The default update strategy is "rollingUpdate" and will incrementally updating pods instances with new one and make sure sure the new created pod is ready (see [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for more details)

 But what if you need more control on your deployment?
-You're gonna need to add additional tools.
+You're gonna need add additional tools.

-I'll explain how to make a canary and blue green deployment using argo rollouts.
+In this post, I'll explain how to make a canary and a blue green deployment using argo rollouts.

-Note that Argo rollouts has some advanced feature like "Analysis" which is a way to test your application during the upgrade via a prometheus query and make automatic decisions according to the output.

 ## Recall some definitions

 #### Canary deployment

-is when you upgrade a small subset of an app, and allow a small traffic on it (eg: 5% of the total traffic)
+is when you upgrade a small subset of an app, and allow a small amount of traffic to access it (eg: 5% of the total traffic)

 #### Blue green deployment

 is when you have two version of a same application running side by side.
 Blue is the live environment, green is the idle environment.

 By doing that, you can test the new application behaviour, validate everything is ok, and switch all the traffic to the green environment when ready.

 ## Argo rollouts introduction